Alexander (Sasha) Sax

 project page / arXiv / github

 A large-scale indoor dataset providing mutually registered 2D, 2.5D and 3D modalities with instance-level semantic annotations.
-Covers over 6,000m² across 6 large-scale indoor areas with 70,000+ RGB images and corresponding depths, surface normals, semantic annotations, and global XYZ coordinates.
+Covers over 6,000m² across 6 large-scale indoor areas with 70,000+ RGB images and corresponding poses, depths, surface normals, semantic annotations, and pointmaps.

 Misc.